 Last fall, while counting down the weeks to our baby boy’s birth, we decided to try including a morning time routine in our homeschool day (something we hadn’t ever successfully done in the past).
 I didn’t know it at the time, but that decision paved the way for a complete upheaval in our approach to school.

-These days, our entire school day functions like an extended morning time.
-We do Bible and read alouds, explore maps and history books, talk about science and math.
+These days, our entire school day functions as extended morning time.
+We do Bible and read aloud, explore maps and history books, talk about science and math.
 We then do more formal math lessons “together but separately” before sending the little girls off to read, build, or color while the big girls and I do Latin and language arts.